 From Zion Ponderosa Ranch Resort’s property, there is a park boundary trail-head that follows a more gentle rolling course across the Zion National Park plateau and through the forest to Observation Point.
 This 3.5 mile walk (each direction) winds through the forest bending slightly northwest and then back to the southwest toward the overlook.
 Approximately two miles into the hike, you’ll encounter views into a side canyon that are quite spectacular but only serve to whet the appetite for what lies ahead.

 In the last half of a mile, the course descends south to the canyon rim and then bends west before turning south again toward Observation Point at Zion.
 In the last 200 yards, you’ll ride the edge of the rim and encounter views into the back of the main canyon toward the Narrows, but the real view then opens up at Observation Point as you exit the forest of scrub oak, pines, and high desert foliage.

-Sandstone layers of white, grey, ochre, and various hues of red color the striations that break out before your view.
-To the left the canyon sweeps open in horseshoe fashion.
-To the south the Virgin River winds through the fins and buttresses that have been eroded over eons.
+The geologic formations of Zion National Park have created beautiful sandstone layers of white, grey, ochre, and various hues of red color the striations that break out before your view.
+To the left, the canyon sweeps open in a horseshoe fashion.
+To the south, the Virgin River winds through the fins and buttresses that have been eroded over eons.
 To your right the main canyon cycles north and toward the narrows section of Zion Park.

 Groups are limited to sizes of no more than 12 people on trails such as this within Zion National Park.
-Bring water, snacks, and appropriate other hiking supplies, and don’t forget your still and video cameras.
+Your experience to Observation Point will be unlike anyone else’s with a small group that allows you to enjoy being outside and take it the icon view.
+Make sure to bring water, snacks, and appropriate other hiking supplies, and don’t forget your still and video cameras.
 Early morning is a good time to start on this hike so you can enjoy the softer light on the formations when photography is also best.
 Learn more about Zion National Park.